AhmedKrimi/self-driving-car-nanodegree-udacity/nd013-c1-vision-starter/README.md

 Random gaussian patches
 </p>

-In order to run the juypter notebook to explore the data augmentation[here](./Explore%20augmentations.ipynb) inside the docker container:
+In order to run the juypter notebook to explore the [data augmentation](./Explore%20augmentations.ipynb) inside the docker container:

 ```
 jupyter notebook --port 3002 --ip=0.0.0.0 --allow-root